 I feel true joy and connection working with early learners.
 Witnessing their wonder and discovery is powerful and inspiring.
 I take great pride and responsibility in supporting a child’s social, emotional, & academic growth.
 Encompassed within this, is also a strong desire to support parents.
 This is an exciting time in children’s development but can also sometimes feel overwhelming.
 I’ve made it a focus of my teaching to create space for parents to know that I’m here to support their journey as they travel alongside their child.

-I am so excited to be staring my 3rd year teaching within the NDS community and honored to be part of these children’s lives!
+I am so excited to be starting my 6th year teaching within the NDS community and honored to be part of these children’s lives!

 I began my work in the field of early childhood education in 1995 after graduating with a bachelor’s degree in world religion from the University of Colorado.
 After moving to Austin, Texas, I gained my core training in the early childhood field, working in special needs inclusive environments as a classroom teacher, collaborating with teams of teachers and therapists.
 I have been a lifelong lover of music and the arts and have brought my guitar and music skills directly into the classroom as a teaching tool and community builder.